timvgaming/linux-wine-everquest/Install-EQAscendant-linux-wine.md

 Before installing any software or creating Wine prefixes, you must already have the following game‑specific assets.
 If you cannot locate these, you should **stop here** — the remaining steps depend on them.

 1. A legally obtained EverQuest client (Rain of Fear era) that you are licensed to use:
-   - Existing Rain of Fear client directories from a prior Windows or Linux installation may be reused.
+   - Existing Rain of Fear client directories from a prior licensed Windows or Linux installation may be reused.
-   - A web search on "download everquest rof" or "Getting Started on Addicted Dads" will yield some sources.
-     - Download responsibly.
-     - Do your due diligence to ensure any downloaded files are safe.
 2. The EQAscendant patcher and game executables:
    - The EQAscendant project distributes the patcher as a ZIP archive.
      - Obtain it from the project’s official Discord distribution location:
      - https://discord.com/channels/1467192820610764871/1467195100961706074
-3. Any locally stored copies you intend to reuse:
+3. Any licensed locally stored copies you intend to reuse:
    - Previously downloaded or installed EQAscendant patcher files may be reused.
    - Previously downloaded or installed EverQuest client files may also be reused if they meet the required era (rof).
 4. These assets are copied or installed into each Wine prefix during later steps.

 **EQEmulator and login server accounts.**

-1. EQAscendant (at the time of this writing) allows 3 clients out in the world killing stuff, and an additional client in the Bazaar selling your **Phat Lewts⚠️ **.
+1. EQAscendant (at the time of this writing) allows 3 clients out in the world killing stuff, and an additional client in the Bazaar selling your **Phat Lewts** ⚠️ .
 For each EverQuest instance that you intend to run simultaneously you will need a login server account.
 To get login server accounts:
    1. If you don't have one, create an EQEmulator account at:
       - https://www.eqemulator.org/